You're brilliant, confident, and sure of yourself in the clinic. You transform lives daily as a PT, OT, or SLP.

 With 1-year access, you have plenty of time to learn and submit.
 The question isn't timing.
 It's whether you're ready to stop feeling like you don't belong.

 Attend the Foundation Webinar.
-Learn the basics, get templates, and decide if presenting is for you.
+Learn the basics, get resources, and decide if presenting is for you.

 Join the Intensive Workshop waitlist.
 You’ll receive comprehensive training and tools for multiple proposals.